microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence/pspopt/readme.md

 1. Create a directory called **c:\sql_sample_databases** to store backups and files.
 1. Download a backup of a customized version of the WideWorldImporters sample database from [https://aka.ms/wwi_pspopt](https://aka.ms/wwi_pspopt) from and copy it into c:\sql_sample_databases directory.
 1. Restore the WideWorldImporters backup.
-You can edit and use the **restorewwi.sql** script.
-This script was designed for a SQL Server in Azure Virtual Machine marketplace image which has separate disks for data and log files.
-Edit this file to match your disk storage.
+You can edit and use the **restorewwi.sql** script to match the location of your backup and target data and log files.
+This script assumes c:\sql_sample_databases.
 1. Create a new procedure to be used for the workload test using **proc.sql**.
 1. Execute the script **setup.sql** from SSMS.
 This will ensure the WideWorldImporters database is at **dbcompat 150** and clear the query store.